Adapted and updated from an article printed in Buddy Magazine, October 1997

 By DON O.

 Blues history in DFW runs deep.
 In fact, way back to the beginning of recorded blues.
 One of the very first blues songs ever published was The Dallas Blues, published in 1912.
 The first commercially successful male blues artist, "Blind" Lemon Jefferson, was discovered on the streets of Dallas in the mid 20's.
 T-Bone Walker made his first recordings here as "Oak Cliff T-Bone" in 1929.
 Alex Moore, Black Ace, and the Dallas String Band were recording blues in Dallas before anyone ever heard of The Delta or Chicago blues.
-Blues icon Robert Johnson cut 13 of his famous 29 sides in Dallas in 1937.
+Blues icon Robert Johnson cut 13 of his famous 29 sides at 508 Park Avenue in Dallas in June 1937.
 Ray Charles lived here in the early 50's.
-Lowell Fulson cut his seminal hit "Reconsider Baby" in Big D. Dallas was home to Freddie King from the early 60's until his death in 1976.
+Lowell Fulson cut his seminal hit "Reconsider Baby" in a Dallas studio.
+Dallas was home to Freddie King from the early 60's until his death in 1976.
 Oak Cliff was the cradle of Jimmie and Stevie Vaughan.
 Just a few points of blues history, maybe not pertinent to the blues scene today, but very pertinent in the overall scheme of things.
 The blues has always been here.
 The blues has always been important here.

 DFW blues is an important export.
 Anson and the Rockets, Smokin' Joe Kubek and Bnois King, Jim Suhler, Holland K. Smith, Tutu Jones, Mike Morgan and the Crawl, Lucky Peterson, Cookie McGee, Bob Kirkpatrick, Andrew "Jr. Boy" Jones, Hash Brown, Randy McAllister, and others regularly tour overseas.
 Memo Gonzalez did so well in Germany that he relocated over there in 1997.
 U.P.
 Wilson relocated to Paris, France in 2000.
 In addition to touring, foreign record labels have been jumping on the DFW blues bandwagon.
 Here's a few examples: